alitaheri/react-mixout/README.md

 # Forwards context properties as props
 npm install react-mixout-forward-context

-# Forwards imperative method calls to it's wrapped
+# Forwards imperative method calls to its wrapped
 # child, useful for ReactTransitionGroup and focus.
 npm install react-mixout-forward-method